stackgl/glsl-lighting-walkthrough/README.md

 ## code overview

-The code is using Babelify for ES6 template strings and arrow functions, and is organized like so:
+The code is using Babelify for ES6 template strings, destructuring, and arrow functions.
+It is organized like so:

 - [index.js](index.js) - loads images, then boots up the app
 - [lib/app.js](lib/app.js) - sets up a WebGL render loop and draws the scene